 - 1. Open an estimate.
-(You must have an estimate open because the report information comes from the current estimate.) - 2.
-Do one of the following: - On the ribbon, select the Reports tab, and then from the Estimate Reports group, click the report you want to print. - In classic view, select Reports menu, and then select the report you want to print. - 3.
-In the report window, click [Print], [Preview], or [Export] to print, preview, or export the selected report.

-- 4. (Optional) If you want to customize the report: - a.
+(You need tohave an estimate open because the report information comes from the current estimate.) - 2.
+On the ribbon, select the Reports tab, and then from the Estimate Reports group, click the report you want to print. - 3.
+In the report window, click [Print], [Preview], or [Export] to print, preview, or export the selected report. - 4.
+(Optional) If you want to customize the report: - a.
 From the report window, click [Report Options] to open the Report Options window.